-You have now accounted for cash farm income and cash expenses.
+You have now accounted for cash farm income and cash expenses (excluding interest).
 You also have accounted for depreciation and changes in inventory values of farm products, accounts payable, and prepaid expenses.
 You are now ready to summarize two measures of farm income.

 Net Farm Income from Operations

-Subtract total farm expenses from total farm income.
+Subtract total farm expenses from gross farm revenue.
 The difference is the net income generated from the ordinary production and marketing activities of the farm, or net farm income from operations.